i-nino/KernelMode-Code/SystemDLLs/README.md

-#Various ways of querying information of (system) DLLs from kernel-mode, from parsing undocumented structures, KnownDlls, callback routines
+#Various ways of querying information of (system) DLLs from kernel-mode

+from parsing undocumented structures, KnownDlls, callback routines